DrKenReid/DeadLinkScraper/README.md

 ## Limitations

 - The script is designed to run in Google Colab for easy Google Drive integration.
 Modifications may be needed for local use.
-- It respects the 'robots.txt' file by default.
+- It doesn't consider the 'robots.txt' file.
 Ensure you have permission to scan the target website.
 - Large websites may take a considerable amount of time to scan completely.

 ## Contributing